Support a pregnant woman

 As a mentor we ask that you meet with your mentee (a pregnant client) about 1-2 hours a week in her home, until about 6 months after your mentee has given birth.
 During that time you and your mentee decide on what activities you would like to do together.
 Sometimes, mentees ask for help with shopping (WIC), a ride to a doctors appointment, or just to spend time doing fun activities.

 We work with American women, as well as, those from many different countries including Burma, Iraq, Congo, Somalia and Nepal, ranging in age from 14-45.
 English speaking abilities range, as well, depending on the client.
 Some clients speak just a little English, others speak none at all, and some have family members who can help to break the language barrier.
 We typically work with women who are having their first child in the United States, but there are cases were it is the second child.

-As part of volunteering with our program, we require that you attend an orientation and at least 2 mentor monthly support meetings (held once a month), as well as, keep track of your volunteer hours.
+As part of volunteering with our program, we require that you attend an orientation and at least 2 mentor monthly support meetings (held bi-monthly), as well as, keep track of your volunteer hours.
 No previous experience necessary.
 We provide training and on-going support.

 - Life Coaching

 - Relationship Building